Introduction to Python

 dict_values(['Ford', 'Mustang', 1964])dict_values(['Ford', 'Mustang', 2020])

-If what you want are the item
+If what you want are the entire item

 s and value

-s you have to use the items()
+s, you should use the items()

 method.